LinwoodDev/Setonix/docs/src/content/docs/docs/v1/server.md

 title: Server
 ---

 Servers can easily be started by running the executable in the console.
-The server will start on 28006 by default.
+The server listens only on `127.0.0.1:28006` by default, which is suitable for secure local testing.
 You can find all available options by running the executable with the `--help` flag.

 ## Directory